Calabrese Associates, P.C.

 If the biological father cannot be found or you cannot prove he is the father, you may remain the presumed father.

 If you do not agree on paternity, you can take your wife and the suspected biological father to court.
 The surest way to prove parentage is to demand genetic testing.
 The suspected father can refuse the test, but the court may then conclude that he is the father.
-Once paternity is established, the court will decide:
+Once paternity is established, the court will decide on the allocation of parental responsibilities, including parenting time and decision-making.
+The court will also address child support payments that each parent must contribute.

 You may decide that you still want to be the child’s father, even if you are not the biological father.
 As previously mentioned, you are the child’s presumed father if you are married to the mother at the time of the birth.
 However, the biological father has the right to establish paternity and request allocation of parental responsibilities.
 If the biological father has no interest in being a parent, he can waive his parental responsibilities by allowing you to adopt the child.

 If you question whether you are the biological father of your presumed child, you need an experienced attorney to guide you through your legal options.
-A Naperville family law attorney at Calabrese Associates, P.C. can establish paternity and negotiate your responsibilities as a parent.
+A Naperville, IL family law attorney at Calabrese Associates, P.C. can establish paternity and negotiate your responsibilities as a parent.
 To schedule an appointment, call 630-393-3111.

 Share this post: